 Paper and Electronic Diplomas

-After graduation, your diploma will be mailed to your permanent address listed in NYU Albert.
+Approximately 8 weeks after graduation, your diploma will be mailed to your permanent address listed in NYU Albert.

 The fastest way to receive your diploma is by providing a U.S. mailing address.
 Diplomas are mailed approximately eight weeks after you’ve received your degree and are trackable through USPS.

 - Due to the University's ongoing effort to combat COVID-19 spread, the Office of the Registrar is working remotely (effective Friday, March 13th, 2020) until further notice.
 Although day-to-day operations on behalf of students will continue, in-person pick-up of diplomas is temporarily unavailable.

 - If you have a financial hold on your account, your diploma will not be released until those obligations are fulfilled and you have been cleared by the Bursar.

 Your primary name is printed on your diploma by default.
 This is the name that is entered in NYU Albert and appears on your New York University transcript.

 You can choose to have your chosen/preferred named printed on your diploma instead by updating your Diploma Options page in NYU Albert before your conferral date.